whiskyechobravo/kerko/README.md

   button should be hidden from search results pages.
 Defaults to `0` (i.e. no limit).
 * `KERKO_FACET_COLLAPSING`: Allow collapsible facets.
 Defaults to `False`.
+* `KERKO_FULLTEXT_SEARCH`: Allow full-text search of PDF attachments.
+Defaults to `True`.
+To get consistent results, see **Ensuring full-text indexing of your attachments in Zotero** below.
+Caution: If you have thousands of attachments, this feature can significantly slow down the process of synchronizing data from zotero.org, due to Kerko performing a large number of Zotero API requests (hopefully we'll fix this in the future).
 * `KERKO_PAGE_LEN`: The number of search results per page.
 Defaults to `20`.
 * `KERKO_PAGER_LINKS`: Number of pages to show in the pager (not counting the current page).
 Defaults to `4`.